TomHartogs/dialogflowcx-generic-webhooks/README.md

 firebase --use add PROJECTID
 ```
 ## Longterm storage
-Use this simple webhook if you want to store parameters over multiple sessions.
+Use this simple webhook if you want to store sessionParameters over multiple sessions.
+The webhook will read and write sessionParameters to a firestore database.
+Allowing you to easily save user progress/context and to retrieve it in a following session.

 ### Deployment
 ```bash